CartoDB/cartodb/docs/auth-api/guides/02-how-to-send-API-Keys.md

 2. URL query string parameter
 3. Request body field

-Likewise, for security reasons and future-proofing, we recommend that you use that same order when selecting a method for sending the API Key.
+Likewise, for security reasons and future-proofing, we recommend that you use that same order when choosing a method for sending the API Key.
 In other words, favour the use of HTTP Basic Authentication over the URL query string, and try to avoid the body field (we support this method just for backwards compatibility).